jmarkow/intan_frontend/README.md

 lb119_LeftHVC_mic1adc_playback3adc
 ```

-This means that the animal ID is lb119 the recording ID is LeftHVC and the final two options specify where task-relevant data can be found (more on these [here](#filename-options).
+This means that the animal ID is lb119 the recording ID is LeftHVC and the final two options specify where task-relevant data can be found (more on these [here] (#filename-options)).
 The extracted data will be placed in:

 ```
 intan_data/lb119/LeftHVC/YYYY-MM-DD